fractalfox01/group_fillit/README.md

 </p>
 <p>
 <h2>Program output -</h2>
 Your program must display the smallest assembled square on the standard output.
 To identify each Tetrimino in the square solution, you will assign a capital letter to each Tetrimino, starting with ’A’ and increasing for each new Tetrimino.
-If the file contains at least one error, your program must display error on the stan- dard output followed by a newline and have to exit properly.
+If the file contains at least one error, your program must display error on the standard output followed by a newline and have to exit properly.

 __Example :__